telenordigital/connect-android-sdk/README.md

 Set this to `false` if you want to use the production environment.

-### Adding the Client ID and redirect URI
+### Adding the client ID and redirect URI

-The Connect ID integration requires a Client ID and a redirect URI to work.
+The Connect ID integration requires a client ID and a redirect URI to work.
 You should receive these when registering your application.

-The Client ID and redirect URI should be added to your `strings.xml` file.
+The client ID and redirect URI should be added to your `strings.xml` file.
 Add strings with the names `connect_client_id` and `connect_redirect_uri`.

 ```xml
 <string name="connect_client_id">example-clientid</string>